sa-mw-dach/opendj/docs/10requirements/200model.md

 # Analysis Model
-A rather traditional UML analysis model describing entities their relationship.
-Please note that this is just to define names and terms.
-Which entities need to be persistent, how associations are implemented, we will see later.
+A rather traditional UML analysis model describing entities and their relationships.
+Please note that this is just to define names and terms, and get a better understanding of the solution domain.

+Which entities need to be persistent, how associations are implemented, and so on, we will see later.

 Comments and details are below the diagram.

+Here it is:
 ![model](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/sa-mw-dach/OpenDJ/master/docs/10requirements/analysisModel/analysismodel.puml)